provegard/NSpecInNUnit/README.md

     }

-Note that the base class is a generic class that has to be parameterized with the examples class.
-This is required because of how NUnit 3 works.
+Note that the base class is a generic class that has to be parameterized with the examples class (here `my_examples`).
+This is required because of how NUnit 3 test data sources works.

-Also note that NSpec no longer ships with its own assertions (other than a few limited).
-You can use NUnit assertions like above or install [another assertion library](http://nspec.org/#assertions).

 For more information about NSpec, please visit http://nspec.org/.

+## Assertions

+NSpec no longer ships with its own assertions (other than a few limited).
+You can use NUnit assertions like in the example above or install [another assertion library](http://nspec.org/#assertions).

+&#x26a0; If you use a non-NUnit assertion library like FluentAssertions and have no NUnit Assert statements at all, NUnit may not detect any tests in the assembly.
+To fix this, add the `[TestFixture]` attribute to at least one of your example classes.

 ## Limitations